RafaRed/RWKV-alexa/README.md

 22. you can ask anything using ask before the question `ask what is your name?`
 23. you should recieve your answer.
 24. by default, should be working on alexa, in the same email, just call the Skill invocation Name.

+## Errors
+Currently, I'm runnign this project in a rtx 3060 12gb.
+If you are getting "There was a problem with the requested skill's response." after waiting for a while, is because alexa can hold just for 8 secs.
+If the API is slower then that, will return this error.

+Solutions:
+- Reduce the number of words generated.
+- Try a model with lower parameters;
+- Try a faster strategy;